Planning your campervan layout will have a huge impact on your comfort, level of storage and ability to move around.

 Aside from that: electrical, gas and plumbing placement is equally important.
 You want to arrange propane tanks near a door (or have a vent to the outside) for safety purposes.

-Pro tip: Storing propane tanks outside the vehicle on a cargo hitch or horizontally underneath the vehicle chassis is a great way to save space!
+Pro tip: Storing propane tanks outside the vehicle on a cargo hitch is a great way to save space!